IcodeNet/angular2-webpack-typescript-exercises/steps/step2-directives-components-composition/excersise02-background.md

 ##Decorators
 ###A decorator function enables us to add metadata to a class and its members.

+The purpose of the decorator is to allow the componnet to be self describing:

+* How is tied to a tag in HTML, how is identified
+    ** When we associate an angular component with a tag this will be called the host element
+* What are component inputs and outputs i.e. what data it needs in terms of input variables that are bound to input controls in its template and what events it will emit.
+    ** If we want our components to interact with the user we must use databinding in them
+* How it draws it self and styles it self
+* What are the dependencies and providers that it depends uppon ** The template of a component will contain tags for subcomponents those components will be its dependencies.

 To apply a decorator to a class or one of the class members, we place it above the class or member that we want to decorate and invoke